SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Conclusion

 \section{Conclusion}

-In this paper, we propose \modelName, a novel Generative Adversarial Network (GAN) based graph drawing framework for diverse aesthetic goals.
-If the aesthetic goal is concrete and can be described mathematically, \modelName\ can generate layouts that optimize that quantitative criterion or a combination of criteria.
-If the aesthetic goal is too abstract to be described mathematically, \modelName\ can learn to draw graphs in a similar style as the given layout examples selected based on the abstract aesthetic goal.
-Compared with the existing layout methods that focus on optimizing multiple aesthetics, \modelName\ addresses the unique challenge of optimizing non-differentiable criteria without manually defining a differentiable surrogate function.
+We propose \modelName, a novel Generative Adversarial Network (GAN) based graph drawing framework for diverse aesthetic goals. \modelName\ can effectively generate high-quality layouts to optimize different quantitative criteria or a combination of quantitative criteria.
+Compared with the existing layout methods that focus on optimizing multiple aesthetics, \modelName\ addresses the unique challenge of optimizing non-differentiable criteria \minorrevise{without the need to manually define} a differentiable surrogate function.
 We conduct experiments to evaluate the effectiveness of \modelName\ quantitatively and qualitatively against several widely used layout methods.
-The quantitative evaluation demonstrates that \modelName\ can consistently generate layouts that are of equal or better quality compared to the benchmarks in terms of the criterion to be optimized.
+The quantitative evaluation demonstrates that \modelName\ can consistently generate layouts that are of equal or better quality compared to the benchmarks.
 The qualitative evaluation shows that the layouts generated by \modelName\ are visually pleasing and informative.
 Lastly, \modelName\ can generate layouts at a relatively low computational cost compared to other methods.

-\begin{IEEEbiography}[{ }]{Xiaoqi Wang}is a Ph.D. student in computer science at the Ohio State University.
-She received a Bachelor of Science in data analytics from the Ohio State University and a Master of Science in data science from Columbia University.
-Her research interests include graph drawing and AI explanability.
-Contact her at wang.5502@osu.edu. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Kevin Yen}is a Research Engineer at Yahoo Research.
-He works on various system design and development that involves applying Natural Language Processing, Computer Vision, and machine learning to products and services.
-Contact him at kevinyen@verizonmedia.com. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yifan Hu}is a Senior Director of Research at Yahoo Research.
-Prior to joining Yahoo, he worked at AT\&T Labs, Wolfram Research, and Daresbury Laboratory.
-He received his B.S. and M.S. in applied mathematics from Shanghai Jiao-Tong University, and Ph.D. in optimization from Loughborough University.
-His research interests include data mining, machine learning and visualization.
-He is a co-author of a number of best papers, including the 2017 ICDM 10-year highest impact award paper on recommender systems.
-He is the author of a number of functions in Mathematica and contributes to the open source software Graphviz.
-Contact him at yifanh@gmail.com. \end{IEEEbiography}